jamesaoverton/cob-data-demo/doc/overview.md

 ### The Bad

+- missing some important terms
+  - many units of measurement
 - shared terms are not enough for interoperability
-  - more shared modelling!
+  - more shared modelling
+  - more focus on data, not just terminology
-- OBO often ignores or is ignored by the wider web of linked data
+- OBO often ignores or is ignored by the wider Semantic Web

 ### The Ugly

 - RDF and OWL are a *blank slate*
   - too many ways to say the same thing
-- too many standards / too few standards
+- too many standards AND too few standards
 - no one good existing standard for quantitative values

 ### Problem

-Agree on shared modelling for quantitative values
+Agree on shared modelling for quantitative values in OBO

-### Use Cases 1
+### Immediate Use Cases

 - qualitative statements
   - simple: sex
 - quantitative statements
   - simple: height, weight
+  - units: metric, imperial, biological
 - provenance
-  - simple: source of value, links out
+  - simple: where value came from

-### Use Cases 2
+### Advanced Use Cases

 - quantitative statements
   - rates: heart rate